cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 ## Emulate Basic SSO

-After Cloud Organization SSO is enabled, it can't be disabled.
+After Cloud Organization SSO is enabled, it cannot be disabled.
 To emulate the behavior of Basic SSO:

 1. Enable the following authentication methods:
       - Password
-      - Github
+      - GitHub
       - Google
       - Microsoft
-1. For Github, Google, and Microsoft authentication methods, allow all email domains and disable autoprovisioning.
+1. For GitHub, Google, and Microsoft authentication methods, allow all email domains and disable autoprovisioning.

 ## What's next?